5 Tips on How to Overcome Burnout in Your Life

 Low self-esteem impacts stress levels, health, and personal relationships.
 Clear communication is critical in setting boundaries that empower yourself, give you more control, reduce stress, and put you on the road to better well-being.

-How to Overcome Burnout as a Parent
+How to Overcome Burning Out as a Parent

 Recovery can take two forms.
 One form is practicing stillness.
 Stillness techniques include but are not limited to meditation, deep breathing, sleep (including naps), and simple, quiet time.
 Even just one minute of quality deep breathing can renew emotional energy.
 Variety is the second form of recovery that can treat and prevent burnout.
 Variety is essentially offering yourself an opportunity to recover from one task while engaging in another task that requires a different type of energy.
 For example, physical activity provides positive stress for your body while creating extraordinary recovery for your emotions and mind.